aws/eks-anywhere-build-tooling/projects/kubernetes/autoscaler/README.md

 This command performs the following actions:
 - Invokes REMOVE_CLOUD_PROVIDER target
-- Runs `go.mod.tidy` and updates the `go.mod` file with the latest dependencies
+- Runs `go mod tidy` and updates the `go.mod` file with the latest dependencies
 - Creates a patch file containing the changes
 - Copies the patch file to the specified `RELEASE_BRANCH` patches directory